ucb-152/lab6/README.md

 The expected output is:
 - `out_tensor`: Output tensor (`batch_size`, `out_channels`, `output_height`, `output_width`).

 Note the addition of the `batch_size`, which is the number of input data elements we are processing in a single batch (e.g doing conv2d on multiple images with the same set of filters).
-The weight tensor `W` contains an `out_channels` number of multi-channel filters, thus the expected `out_tensor` has a feature map(`output_height`, `output_width`) for each filter.
+The weight tensor `W` contains an `out_channels` number of multi-channel filters, thus, the expected `out_tensor` has a feature map(`output_height`, `output_width`) for each filter.
 The `out_tensor` contains this set of feature maps for all of the images in the original batch input.

 ### Step 0: Files for `conv2d_nki`
 All of the files needed for this part are located in `lab6/nki_conv2d`.